liorzisman/components/README.md

 [![NPM](https://nodei.co/npm/react-controlled-components.png?mini=true)](https://npmjs.org/package/react-controlled-components)

 ## What is a controlled component?
-A controlled component usually does not maintain his own value as a state.
+[Controlled components](https://facebook.github.io/react/docs/forms.html#controlled-components) do not maintain their own value as a state.
 It gets it from a parent component, along with a function to let the parent know an action to change the value has occurred.

 ## How to use